This post was last updated on 7/9/2018

 So some of you might have one or two products/services that you offer, and you just want a simple pricing table that will send the customer straight to the WooCommerce cart once he presses the “Buy” button, without having to go to the products page first.

-Also, the less actions a buyer performs before purchasing a product or service, the better!
+Also, the fewer actions a buyer performs before purchasing a product or service, the better!
 You can lose customers if you put them to click 10 times before purchasing something.

 Note that, in this article, I’m talking about pricing tables, not the grid of products from the WooCommerce’s shop page: